Blepharoplasty Surgery for Tired Looking Eyes Melbourne and Sydney

 - Old Eyelid procedure techniques simply remove excess skin and fat

 - This leaves a hollow or sunken appearance to the eyes creating an unattractive, gaunt face

 Plastic Surgeons like Dr Sackelariou, with extensive facial surgery and eyelid rejuvenation expertise, take into account the individual patient’s eyelid area and the exact volume changes that need to be made.
-As a result, patients achieve natural-looking, aesthetically pleasing surgery result.
-Upper Eyelid Surgery (Upper Blepharoplasty or Lower Eyelid Surgery) needs to be performed with precision and appropriate planning.
+As a result, patients achieve natural-looking, aesthetically pleasing surgery results.
+It is vital that the surgeon is precise and extensively plans the Upper Eyelid Surgery (Upper Blepharoplasty or Lower Eyelid Surgery).

 Eyelid Surgery techniques include fat grafting or redistribution of the fat where necessary ensuring you have the best possible outcome for your face and features.